 Start with trusting your instincts.
 Trust yourself first you know your body better than anyone; trust yourself over your doctors, friends, family, etc. If you know something doesn’t sound right, then it probably isn’t.
 You can always look further into it; you have options and choices!

 Ask questions.
 Ask your doctor, your midwife, doula, nurse, etc. but don’t be shy to question them.
 How can you find what works best and what is available for you if you don’t ask?

 Do a little research to stay informed.
 It doesn’t hurt to read articles, books or blogs to learn what is out there and find out what people are saying.
 You can determine whether the information is factual or not.
 From here, decide what you are comfortable with and what feels right for you.

 Trust yourself first, as noted above, you know what is best for your body and your baby.

-I was scared of the entire pregnancy to birth process, but what I found out about myself was the more I learned the more empowered I felt.
+I was scared of the entire pregnancy to the birth process, but what I found out about myself was the more I learned the more empowered I felt.
 It isn’t about judging others or their opinions and decisions; it is about being educated and making decisions from a knowledgeable position, possibly even sharing that knowledge with others.
-It is not right or wrong to choose an epidural during birth, to choose cloth over disposable diapers, to choose breast feeding over formula, at the end of the day the bigger picture is to make choices and decisions with facts and knowledge.
+It is not right or wrong to choose an epidural during birth, to choose cloth over disposable diapers, to choose to breastfeed over formula, at the end of the day the bigger picture is to make choices and decisions with facts and knowledge.

 Know the risks (the pros and cons) and know what you are comfortable with.